Some of the numbers presented in this website may not be the most recent available

 In 1906 phosphate from bird droppings began to be exploited.
 In World War 1 it was captured by Australia and in 1919 became a joint mandate run by Australia, New Zealand and the UK.
 Taken by Japan in 1942 and liberated in 1945 it returned to trusteeship until given self rule in 1966.

 Independence followed in 1968.
 After near exhaustion of its phosphate reserves and devastation of the interior from mining the phosphate, the economy collapsed and the island became a centre for money laundering.
-Its main income now comes from Australia for hosting the Nauru detention centre.
+For a period its main income came from Australia for hosting the Nauru detention centre.

-Nauru is a raised limestone island resting on oceanic crust of the Pacific ocean plate surrounded by a narrow coastal belt and coral reef.
+The tiny island of Nauru is a raised limestone build-up resting on oceanic crust of the Pacific ocean plate surrounded by a narrow coastal belt and coral reef.

 Cliffs surround the central plateau with the highest point being Command Ridge at 71m.
 Nauru was one of 3 phosphate rock islands in the Pacific Ocean, along with Banaba in Kiribati and Makatea in French Polynesia, although the phosphate reserves are now almost entirely depleted.
 Mining has left a barren terrain of jagged limestone pinnacles devastating nearly 80% of the land area.